A Country Practice: Canada

-Novel

-Series writer Judith Colquhoun, who also wrote episodes for other Australian serials, Blue Heelers, Neighbours and Home and Away released a novel in 2015.
-Called New Beginnings, it is based on the early episodes of the series from 1981.
-This was followed up by two further novels from the same author, To Everything a Season and Silver Linings.
+Home media

+Novels

+Show writer Judith Colquhoun wrote and released a series of novels adapted from original scripts.
+Published by Corazon Books, the first novel New Beginnings was released in 2015.
+Set in 1981, it introduces the characters, including Dr Terence Elliott, Shirley Dean, Vicky, Frank Gilroy, and Brendan and Molly Jones.
+Two further novels, To Everything a Season and Silver Linings, were later released and follow storylines from episodes of the show with some slight tweaks.

-DVD release
+DVD releases

 In late 2005, MRA Entertainment announced they had obtained the rights to release the entire series on DVD.
 In 2008, Magna Pacific Pty Ltd bought out MRA Entertainment, with plans to release Series 6, however the rights were then acquired by Beyond Home Entertainment which then re-released the first 5 seasons in 2007–2008, followed by Season 6 in 2010.
 On 27 May 2020 Via Vision Entertainment announced they would be releasing season 11 on DVD on 26 August 2020.